Skip to main content

 3. Install pgBackRest.

-4. Create a configuration and set up backups.
+4. Create the configuration and set up backups.

-1. Create a service user with role with access to S3.
-If you have created a service user with the role object_storage_user or s3.bucket.user, the bucket must have an access access policy.
+1. Create a service user with a role with S3 access.
+If you use a service user with the s3.user, object_storage_user, or s3.bucket.user role, an access policy must be configured for the bucket, and its rules must allow access to this user.

 2. Issue an S3 key to the user.